Mahanama90/Mahanama_SeismicRF_Fetch/README.md

 mseed2sac for miniSEED to SAC conversion (https://ds.iris.edu/ds/nodes/dmc/software/downloads/mseed2sac/2-1/)

-IRIS FetchData script for waveform downloading (Included in the repository)
+IRIS FetchData script for waveform downloading (Included in the repository) Main Script: Download_Teleseismic_RF_Data

+Extra Scripts: RF_Event_Station_map_radial.m (For plotting)

 Description_Download_Teleseismic_RF_Data.txt will explain all that you should know about the script.

 📌 Purpose:
 This script automates the downloading and processing of teleseismic event data for Receiver Function (RF) analysis by:

-Fetching event catalogs from IRIS FDSN
+Fetching event catalogs from IRIS FDSN,
-Downloading station metadata
+Downloading station metadata,
-Computing P-wave arrival times using TauP Toolkit Fetching and converting miniSEED waveform data to SAC format Downloading Pole-Zero (PZ) response files for instrument correction
+Computing P-wave arrival times using TauP Toolkit, Fetching and converting miniSEED waveform data to SAC format, Downloading Pole-Zero (PZ) response files for instrument correction.